JohanScheepers/flutter_raspberry_pi_iot/README.md

 sudo chmod -R 777 flutter_raspberry_pi_iot
 ```

-Check that all the ile were downloaded
+Check that all the file were downloaded

 ```
 cd flutter_raspberry_pi_iot